marcjulianschwarz/obsidian-vault-blog/Posts/hacking-my-smart-desk.md

 pip install paho-mqtt
 ```

-Then change the shebang line to point to the python environment where you installed the client, set MQTT broker hostname, user, password and add both python scripts to your script commands directory.
+Then change the shebang line to point to the Python environment where you installed the client, set the MQTT broker hostname, user, password, and add both Python scripts to your script commands directory.
 You should now be able to raise and lower your desk from Raycast 🎉.